-Restaurant & Foodservice Major
+Restaurant Foodservice Management Major

-- Restaurant and Foodservice Management Major
+The Restaurant Foodservice Management Major provides quality-learning experiences

-- Plans of Study
+Plan of Study